Leptinella filicula: Taxonomy and phylogeny

 Leptinella filicula was first described by Joseph Dalton Hooker (Hook.f) in 1856 as Cotula filicula.

 The genus Leptinella belongs to the sub-tribe Cotulinae within the Anthemideae tribe of the Asteraceae family.
 Asteraceae is one of the largest angiosperm families, representing 10% of all flowering plants.
 It is phenotypically diverse and distributed widely across the globe.
 Asteraceae contains 16 sub-families and 51 tribes, including the tribe Anthemideae.
 Anthemideae is typically composed of herbs and shrubs with deeply divided leaves are aromatic and lack pappus bristles.
-The Old-World tribe contains 115 genera. and is often values for its pharmaceutical properties, as flavouring or spice, or to provide scents Species in the sub-tribe Cotulinae typically have pleisomorphic surface coverings (typically hairs or scales) affixed from the base.
+The Old-World tribe contains 115 genera. and is often values for its pharmaceutical properties, as flavouring or spice, or to provide scents Species in the sub-tribe Cotulinae typically have plesiomorphic surface coverings (typically hairs or scales) affixed from the base.
 They have inflorescences that are solitary or clustered in groups, in the form of radiate, disciform, or discoid.
 The corolla typically have 3-4 lobes and anthers have a distinct slender-collar with non-polarized tissue.
 Within the sub-tribe Cotulinae, the genera Cotula, Solvia and Leptinella are closely related.
 Leptinella and Cotula diverged during the mid-Miocene, and yet have widespread distribution, indicating multiple dispersal events.
 Leptinella can be found in Australia, New Zealand, New Guinea, South America and the Falkland Islands.
 Within the Leptinella genus, L. filicula, is considered part of the filicula-group, and shares the trait of monoecious sex type that is common to other Leptinella groups that follow early diverging lineages.